peachessteph/diabetes-prediction/README.md

 # diabetes-prediction
- deep learning prep for Atria
+ deep learning prep for Atria (see JCoder121/atria)